The best sales to shop today: Nike, Ruggable, Apple Watch and more | CNN Underscored

 Nike

 Just do it — that is, shop this Nike sale.
-Right now tons of styles from one of the biggest names in activewear is taking an additional 20% off already on-sale apparel and sneakers.
+Right now one of the biggest names in activewear is taking an additional 20% off already on-sale apparel and sneakers.
 Use promo code BEST20 to snag the savings, but you’ll need to be a member to get in on the deal (it’s free to sign up!).
-Just be sure to shop soon; the sale only lasts until July 24.
+Just be sure to shop soon; the sale lasts only until July 24.
 That means it’s time to load up on all the styles you’ll need for your warm-weather workouts and beyond.

 Nordstrom Rack